How To Teach Kids Grit

 “These athletes – many of them, but not all of them, coming from well-to-do families – display an apathetic, indifferent attitude toward challenging situations, difficult training, tough coaches, and most any obstacle that lies in their path toward their goals.
 At every obstacle, they turn back.
 They may have great talent and coaching, but they are missing the mental toughness that is required to be a high performer.
 Usually, this condition exists because the adult role models in their lives shelter them from challenges, swoop in before they can fail, and excuse entitled attitudes by blaming coaches, teachers, and other adults who are actually trying to teach their kids to be a bit tougher.”

 Reflecting on the experience (rest assured it wasn’t all rainbows and sunshine), I feel so hopeful, that this kiddo of mine, built up, even if just a little bit – of grit.
-At some point in her too near future, when she’s out on her own, she will be able to call upon the resolve and strength I hope she discovered she had inside her from this.
+At some point in her too near future, when she’s out on her own, she will be able to call upon the resolve and strength that hopefully, she discovered she had inside her from this experience.
 She’ll draw on it.
 It will give her the confidence to try things she might not have otherwise and to get back up when things get tough.

 And if it wasn’t for sports, I’m not sure where or how she would get it.
 Thank you, Sports Gods – and Coach Zach for double rostering her😊!